 The bill sparked outrage from critics, who viewed it as a blatant attempt to shield Netanyahu from a potentially unfavorable outcome to the investigations.
 On December 2, days before parliament was expected to ratify the bill, opponents held a mass demonstration in Tel Aviv that involved an estimated 20,000 protesters.
 The following day, Netanyahu said he had instructed his political allies to reword the bill so it didn't appear to conflict with his ongoing investigations.

 On February 13, 2018, Israeli police released a statement in which they said there was enough evidence from the two investigations to indict Netanyahu for bribery, fraud and breach of trust.
 However, Netanyahu brushed off the notion that he would be subjected to punishment, saying on TV that he would continue as prime minister and that the allegations "will end with nothing."

-One year later, Attorney General Avichai Mandelblit announced that he planned to indict Netanyahu on multiple charges.
-The prime minister was entitled to a hearing before being formally indicted.
+One year later, Attorney General Avichai Mandelblit announced that he intended to indict Netanyahu on multiple charges.

 Netanyahu has a wife, Sara, a child psychologist.
 They have two children together: Yair and Avner.
 Netanyahu also has a daughter, Noa, from a previous marriage that ended in 1978.